christiangoran/crypto-tracker-backend/README.md

 - The problem was then identified as being a missing Meta.model in my CurrentUserSerializer

 - Having problems authenticating when sending requests from my frontend and I am not sure why my currentUser token is 'undefined'
+  - All of this has been a cocktail of errors.
+The backend views.py for favouritecurrencies needed to be changed so only the specific authenticated user could retrieve his/her specific list of favourites.
+Then this array of favourites needed to be handled correcly in the frontend.

 ###